 What did you study at undergraduate level and when did you graduate?
 What are you studying now?
 Are you studying and working at the same time?

 I’m Stephen Priest, Assistant Director at the Department of Infrastructure and Regional Development.
 I studied Bachelor of Asia-Pacific Studies / Bachelor of Laws (Hons) (ANU), graduating in 2012, followed by the Graduate Diploma of Legal Practice in 2013 (ANU).
-I am now studying a Masters of Public Policy while working full time.
+I am now studying Master of Public Policy while working full time.

 What have been the most important stages of your life?